 three rods full in case of mild herbs.
 15.

-Application of eye-salve (collyrium) should NOT be made at nights, during sleep, at midday, when the eyes are fatigued by strong rays of the sun.
+Application of eye-salve (collyrium) should NOT be done at night, during sleep, at midday, when the eyes are fatigued by strong rays of the sun.

 If done during these times, it will lead to diseases of the eyes because the Doshas get increased, spread to other sites and get liquefied.